twinkle12b/TapAndTravelProject/README.md

 **TapAndPayApplication**
 **##Overview**
-This is a simple Java Maven project designed to simulate a simplified version of a system, where passengers tap their credit cards on card readers when boarding and alighting from buses.
+This is a simple Java Maven project designed to simulate simplified version of a system, where passengers tap their credit cards on card readers when boarding and alighting from buses.
 The fare is calculated based on the stops where they tap on and off.

 **##Prerequisites**
 Before you begin, ensure you have the following installed on your machine: